mikeytown19/cftc/src/pages/contact/index.md

       working to help others achieve their goals to become stronger, faster, and healthier.
     email: Michael Harvey
-meta_title: Contact Us | Gatsby Starter Business
+meta_title: Contact Us | Crossfit the Club
-meta_description: >-
-  Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-Aenean eu leo quam.
-Pellentesque ornare sem lacinia quam venenatis vestibulum.
-Sed posuere consectetur est at lobortis.
-Cras mattis consectetur purus sit amet fermentum.
+meta_description: 'Crossfit the Club, Get to know us! '
 ---